Red Flavor: Background and release

 After the release of their fourth extended play Rookie in February, Red Velvet released the digital single "Would U" as the first release for the second season of the label project SM Station in March 2017.
 It was the group's first single as a quartet in years due to member Joy's filming schedule for her first drama The Liar and His Lover (2017), in which she was starring as the female lead.
 Through Star-News and SM Entertainment's official press announcement on June 23, 2017, they were reported to have recently finished filming a music video.
 It eventually became Red Velvet's second comeback within a calendar year, which was later extended to a total of three times with the release of their second studio album Perfect Velvet in late November 2017.
 On June 30, the first batch of teaser photos were posted on the group's official social media accounts.
 The EP's title and its full tracklist, which included "Red Flavor", were revealed on the same day.
 The song had its official digital release on July 9, 2017, along with The Red Summer.
+The remix of "Red Flavor" by Mar Vista was released on August 31, 2023.